Why I Ride The Pan-Massachusetts Challenge ...

 There was no opening ceremonies or rider check in on Friday night.
 The riders checked-in in the parking lot of Olde Sturbridge Village, and at 5:00am on Saturday morning September 11th.
 The 246 riders, including myself, took off for Provincetown at 6:30am.
 There was a single, small Columbia bicycle box truck that carried our gear.
 The registration table was along the line of trees at the front of the parking lot next to a beat up, white pick-up truck.
 There was this guy using a bull horn speaker making announcement after announcement all morning long.

-This was my first year of my 40 year history as a fund raising bicyclist of the Pan-Massachusetts Challenge.
+This was my first year of my now 42 year history as a fund raising bicyclist of the Pan-Massachusetts Challenge.
 My page here of the PMC’s website is designed to be an easy way for people to be introduced to my participation in the Dana-Farber Cancer Institute’s largest fund raising event.

 My father is responsible for me entering the PMC.
 He brought home a brochure from the local bicycle shop I was using.
 He was picking up some parts for me because I couldn't get to the shop to get them myself.
-Inside was this tan brochure describing this bicyle ride to Provincetown.
+Inside the bag was this tan brochure describing this bicyle ride to Provincetown.
 Well, I had never been to Cape Cod, so what the heck.
 Only $350 to raise.
 I raised $450.

 It was a foggy 5am at the Old Sturbridge Village parking lot.
 A small group of cyclists were gathering and checking in.
 That guy in the back of the pick-up truck, speaking into a bull horn, was Billy Starr, founder and executive director of the PMC.
 Around 6:30am, Billy sent us on our way out to Route 20 east.
 A little over 100 miles later, we arrive at Camp Clark, a boyscout summer camp in the Miles Standish State Forest.
 I was lucky to be assigned the camp counselors cabin because I arrived so early (1:00 pm ).
 The next morning was another foggy morning as we walked over the Sagamore Bridge.
 Today, bicyclists of the PMC are allowed to ride in the right lane of the Bourne Bridge that is separated by highway cones from the other lane.